 Our main responsibilities include maintaining order, protecting public and property, patrolling, responding to calls for service, and investigating criminal activity and traffic crashes.

 Our agency is also responsible for crime prevention.
 Our officers patrol to deter crime, and are involved in community policing activities like neighborhood watch.

 We, the members of the Morrisville Police Department, are committed to the improvement of the quality of life for the Town of Morrisville by working in partnership with our citizens.
 We will strive to maintain safe and secure neighborhoods for all of our stakeholders.
 This will be accomplished through the delivery of professional law enforcement services and recognizing the need to treat all citizens with respect and dignity.

 The Morrisville Police Department is dedicated to achieving and maintaining national law enforcement accreditation.
-Our Core Values (honesty, integrity, professionalism, loyalty, and work ethic) will continue to serve as our foundation for providing excellence in police services.
+Our Core Values (courage, integrity & professionalism) will continue to serve as our foundation for providing excellence in police services.
 As the Town of Morrisville grows, we will continue to strengthen our partnership with the community by enhancing the quality of life for all.

 In April 2016, the Morrisville Police Department was re-accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 We received our initial accreditation status in November 2009.

 Accreditation is a process in which a law enforcement agency voluntarily complies to over 400 professional standards defined by the Commission.
 The standards focus on department policies, and operational procedures such as police training, use of force, emergency preparedness, and accountability.
 Compliance with these standards means a law enforcement agency both follows a code of conduct recognized by its law enforcement peers, the legal system and the public and also meets the best professional requirements and practices for agencies nationwide.

 How do I pay or appeal a parking violation?